 If your holidays in the French capital include a day trip to Disneyland Paris, then it’s important to figure out how to get from Paris to Disneyland Paris.

 There are many ways to travel to Disneyland Paris, and this quick Paris to Disneyland guide will tell you everything you need to know to choose how to get to Disneyland Paris.

 Disneyland Paris is one of the most popular day trips from Paris.
 Click here for the list of best day trips from Paris

 There’s no best way to get to Disneyland Paris: travelers on a budget will look for the cheapest way to go to Disneyland Paris whilst families with little kids may want to look for the most comfortable way to travel to Disneyland Paris.

 This article gives information and our best tips on how to get to Disneyland Paris from Paris center.
-After reading this quick guide you will see that it is very easy to travel to Disneyland Paris!
+After reading this quick guide, you will see that it is straightforward to travel to Disneyland Paris!

 If you are looking for information on how to go to Disneyland Paris from the airport, then head to this post.

 Disneyland Paris is not in Paris but in the outskirts of Paris, known as petite couronne.
 More precisely, Disneyland Paris location is a town called Marne- la-Vallée, 40 km East of Paris.

 Marne-la-Vallée is home to the two Disneyland Parks, all the Disneyland Paris Hotels, a shopping mall, and not much more.
 Nevertheless, this is a good place to stay – at least for one night – if you decide to visit the two parks.